foschmitz/yolo-python-rtsp/README.md

-# Object detection using deep learning with OpenCV and Python
+# Object Detection with Yolo, OpenCV and Python via Real Time Streaming Protocol (RTSP)

-This project is base on clone of https://github.com/arunponnusamy/object-detection-opencv
+Object detection using deep learning with Yolo, OpenCV and Python via Real Time Streaming Protocol (`RTSP`)

-It is customized to save recognized objects in folders to train a person detection network
+Recognized objects are stored in date seperated in folders per class for further training or face recognition.

 OpenCV `dnn` module supports running inference on pre-trained deep learning models from popular frameworks like Caffe, Torch and TensorFlow.